ucsb-cs148-w24/project-pj01-universityclothing/team/sprint01/sec04.md

 ## **Xinyao Song**
 ### **I DID**
-- Finished up homepage and implimented a simple post page to show the functionality of home's feed.
+- Implimetned the feed structure of the homepage

 ### **I WILL DO**
-- Worked on the basic functionality and display of the personal profile page.
+- Worked on how post page will create an item project for home to call.

 ### **BLOCKERS**
 - Having difficulties fixing the flex issue of the homepage